 It's vital to clearly outline the time period for the delivery of the goods or services in the vendor agreement.
 This timeline may be specific dates or recurring timeframes, depending on the nature of the vendor relationship.

-Automated workflows can allow teams to manage timeframes and delivery periods with key date and task alerts both in-system and via email.
+Automated workflows for vendor contract management can allow teams to manage timeframes and delivery periods with key date and task alerts both in-system and via email.
 Additionally, reports can be run to provide vendor management professionals with the right information where they need it – including calendars, dashboards, in-system alerts, emailed reports, and more.

 Different scenarios call for different types of vendor contracts.
 Knowing which type of contract to use is critical to ensure that it meets the needs of your specific vendor relationship.
 Some key contracts include: